dead-claudia/thallium/docs/dom.md

 </script>
 ```

-The `tl.dom()` method accepts an optional options object, similar to the `data-*` attributes above:
+The `tl.dom()` method accepts an optional options object:

 - `opts.title` - The title to set for the page, in case you didn't specify one.
-- `opts.timeout = 2000` - The timeout for loading each script.
+- `opts.timeout = 5000` - The timeout for loading each script in milliseconds, defaulting to 5 seconds.
-- `opts.files = []` - The files to load, in loading order.
-Unlike `data-files`, this is fully optional, and defaults to no files being loaded.
+- `opts.files = []` - An optional list of files to load, in loading order.
 - `opts.preload` - An optional function to run before each load.
 - `opts.prerun` - An optional function to run after each load.
 - `opts.postrun` - An optional function to run after each run.